California Car Insurance

 - $200 – $500 for each offense within 3 years after your first.

-California is known for being an innovative leader when it comes to laws – and car insurance is no exception.
-For example, if you have a clean driving record, California insurance companies are required to offer you a good driver’s discount.
+California is known for being an innovative leader when it comes to laws – and auto insurance is no exception.
+For example, if you have a clean driving record, California auto insurance companies are required to offer you a good driver’s discount.
 And, they can’t use your credit score to price your premium.

 California Car Insurance Minimum Requirements*